 Education: A Bachelor’s degree is required; a Master’s degree is preferred.
 It is preferred that at least one degree is in a health-related discipline.

 Experience: Five years of experience delivering, administering, or providing educational programs health care, public health, or a related field.
-Experience involving health care delivery in medically underserved and/or rural areas is required.
+Experience involving health care or public health delivery in medically underserved and/or rural areas is required.
 Experience managing grant funded programs is required.

 Skills: Excellent interpersonal and communication skills, including the ability to make effective presentations, are required.
 The ability to maintain effective working relationships with a diverse population of entities and individuals is required.
-Effective writing skills and competency using word processing, database, presentation and spreadsheet software are required.
-The ability to access the Internet for funding sources and applications is required.
+Effective writing skills and competency using word processing, database, presentation, and spreadsheet software are required.
+The ability to utilize the internet for funding sources and applications is required.
 Proposal writing and grant administration skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Works closely with the Dean of CHHS and other senior administrators of Missouri State University, the Center Advisory Board, and the MAHEC in the development, adoption, and continual review of the SEMO AHEC mission, goals, strategies, and projects.
+2. Works closely with the Director, Ozark Public Health Institute or designee and other senior administrators of Missouri State University, the Advisory Board, the Program Office, and the MAHEC in the development, adoption, and continual review of the AHEC mission, goals, strategies, and programs.

-5. Promotes acceptance of the SWMO AHEC by the medically underserved and rural communities in the service area by establishing effective working relationships with health care providers, health systems/clinics, state departments, community health centers/FQHCs, federal agencies, elementary and secondary schools, colleges and universities, businesses, government entities, and community organizations involved with community health services delivery, financing, and utilization and developing and implementing systematic community awareness strategies and activities that enhance the understanding of the SWMO AHEC’s mission and attainment of goals.
+6. Establishes effective working relationships and partnerships with health care providers, health systems/clinics, state departments, health centers, federal agencies, elementary and secondary schools, colleges and universities, businesses, government entities, and community organizations to enhance the understanding of the AHEC mission and attainment of goals.

-6. Assures compliance with federal and state regulations and Missouri State University grant administration policies and procedures.
+7. Assures compliance with federal and state regulations and Missouri State University policies and procedures.

-7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses.
+11. Remains competent and current through self-directed professional reading, develops professional contacts with colleagues, attends professional development courses, and attends training and/or courses as directed.

-8. Works to assure the overall success of the SWMO AHEC by performing all other duties in accordance with contracts and as assigned by the Dean of CHHS.
+12. Works to assure the overall success of the AHEC by performing all other duties as assigned by the Director of the Ozarks Public Health Institute.